-HAI delivers a high dose of chemotherapy into the hepatic artery — the main source of blood and nutrients for liver tumors — through a tiny pump implanted under the skin in the lower abdomen.
-The pump can be filled with additional chemotherapy as needed.
+For HAI chemotherapy, we give a high dose of chemotherapy into the hepatic artery, which is the main source of blood and nutrients for liver tumors.
+We give the chemotherapy through a tiny pump that we implant under the skin in the lower abdomen.
+We can fill the pump with additional chemotherapy as needed over time.

-In some people who cannot have liver metastases removed because of their number, size, or location, systemic chemotherapy or HAI plus systemic chemotherapy may reduce tumors enough that surgical removal becomes possible.
+Some people with liver metastases can’t have surgery because of things like the number, size, or location of the tumors.
+For these individuals, systemic chemotherapy or HAI plus systemic chemotherapy may be an option because it may reduce the tumors enough that a surgeon can remove them.

-Our researchers are constantly evaluating new chemotherapy combinations that may improve the standard of care for people with liver metastases.
+Our researchers are constantly evaluating new chemotherapy combinations to improve the standard of care for people with liver metastases.
 These investigational therapies are sometimes offered to eligible patients through our clinical trials.

-- Anti-angiogenesis drugs.
-These drugs stop the growth of blood vessels that nourish tumors.
-They may be given with chemotherapy before or after surgery.
+- anti-angiogenesis drugs stop the growth of blood vessels that nourish tumors.
+Our doctors can give anti-angiogenesis drugs with chemotherapy before or after surgery.